-Getting a dual-diagnosis can sometimes be challenging because you need to meet the criteria for a mental-health disorder as well as being recognized as someone struggling with addiction.
+Getting a dual-diagnosis can sometimes be challenging because you need to meet the criteria for a mental health disorder as well as being recognized as someone struggling with addiction.
 Your mental-health disorder needs to be listed in the current version of The Diagnostic and Statistical Manual of Mental Disorders for it to be classified and recognized for the purposes of treatment.
-The DSM offers the primary guidelines for how treat patients with mental-health disorders.
+The DSM offers the primary guidelines for how to treat patients with mental-health disorders.

 Any qualified professional can help diagnose you.
 That could be a therapist, psychologist, physician, or psychiatrist.
 This diagnosis can be a major relief to some patients, particularly those who have struggled with an unknown illness for a long period of time.

 If you’ve struggled with hallucinations, suicidal thoughts, flashbacks to traumatic events, severe mood swings, and other concerns, it’s important that you speak to a medical professional, so you can get the right diagnosis.
-You may need to be evaluated by an addiction specialist and mental-health professional to get the diagnosis, but once it’s done, you’ll be able to get the right treatment to help you with both conditions simultaneously.
+You may need to be evaluated by an addiction specialist and mental health professional to get the diagnosis, but once it’s done, you’ll be able to get the right treatment to help you with both conditions simultaneously.

 Symptoms of Mental-Health Disorders

 The symptoms that correlate with a mental-health disorder are as numerous as the disorders themselves.
 Some conditions have overlapping symptoms and a diagnosis can be difficult, while others make themselves apparent through their symptoms.

 While not a complete list by any means, below is a list of common symptoms of people who may have a mental-health disorder: